 The programmes currently offered are:

-- Stand-alone professional development modules for healthcare practitioners
+- Stand-alone professional development modules for healthcare and other practitioners;

 Duties & Responsibilities

 Duties and responsibilities attaching to this post include, but are not limited to:

 Appointees will teach on both undergraduate and postgraduate degree programmes in nursing and will participate in student mentoring and tutoring.
 They will prepare, deliver and assess a range of modules at both undergraduate and postgraduate levels.
 The total teaching hours are determined by the Head of School.
 In addition, they will supervise final-year Bachelors and/or Masters level research projects and undergraduate placements.
 Participation in the development of new modules and degree programmes, including postgraduate teaching to MSc and PhD students across a range of disciplines, is also a key part of this role.

 Appointees will be expected to establish an independently-funded collaborative research programme.
 This programme should align with the Research and Innovation constituent strategy of the DCU Strategic Plan and should foster collaboration(s) both within and beyond the School of Nursing, Psychotherapy and Community Health.
 Research should also be aligned with national and local nursing and healthcare priorities, and relevant national and EU priority areas.

 Service and Contribution to University & Society

 Appointees will undertake administrative functions related to the activities of the School of Nursing, Psychotherapy and Community Health and Faculty of Science and Health.
 Such duties are defined by the Head of School and may include: programme co-ordination; participation in University committees; representation of the School in marketing to and recruitment of students; participation in open days; organisation of conferences and seminars, etc.

 - A primary/advanced degree in mental health nursing and be eligible for registration with the Nursing and Midwifery Board of Ireland

 - Qualified to post-graduate level and have completed a Doctoral qualification in the field